AAA online e-book store, the best online e-book store in the world, EVER!!!

 With Honesty, Courtesy and Respect!

-Ladies once your profile is live on an online dating web site it will come as no surprise that you will receive far more responses and contact emails from your online dating profile or personal ad than men do.
-With this in mind you need to prepare yourself for far more attention and far more email contacts than you could possibly imagine. :)
+Ladies once your profile is live on an online dating web site it will come as no surprise that you will receive far more responses and contact messages from your online dating profile or personal ad than men do.
+With this in mind you need to prepare yourself for far more attention and far more messages and contact requests than you could possibly imagine. :)

-When you receive an online dating email from an interested suitor the first thing you should do is read it!
+When you receive an online dating message from an interested suitor the first thing you should do is read it!
 I mean REALLY READ IT!
-This initial email contact will tell so much about the person who emailed you and will help you decide if they are worthy of your attention!
-Look at the way the email is written, the grammar, the spelling, the punctuation.
-These basic writing skills will tell you so much more about a person than a 2 inch thick personal biography.
+This initial message will tell so much about the person and will help you decide if they are worthy of your attention!
+Look at the way the messages is written, the grammar, the spelling, the punctuation.
+These basic writing skills will tell you so much more about a person than a 2 inch thick personal biography....and if you ever receive a message that makes any reference to the memeber being "God Fearing" the message is coming from a scammer, absolutely 110% guaranteed!

 Look at what the contact has written.
 Does it make sense?
 Has the person really read your profile?
-Does the person sound genuinely interested in you, or does the email sound as if the person has just emailed hundreds of ladies in the hope that one will reply?
-Is the email a little skimpy on content?
-Does the email contain rude, offensive or suggestive topics?
-This initial email will be the one that sets the standard for the individual and will help you decide whether you should take the time to look further into theonline profile for more information, and to see what they actually look like, provided they have included a photo in their online dating profile.
+Does the person sound genuinely interested in you, or does the message sound as if the person has just messaged hundreds of ladies in the hope that one will reply?
+Is the message a little skimpy on content?
+Does the message contain rude, nude, offensive or suggestive topics?
+This initial messages will be the one that sets the standard for the individual, male or female, and will help you decide whether you should take the time to look further into their online profile for more information, and to see what they actually look like, provided they have included a photo in their online dating profile.

 Harsh?
 Maybe?
 But it is the way of the online dating safety net!

 Many people now include photo required statements in their profiles that goes something along the lines of "If you do not have a current photo in your profile I will not reply to your contact."
 And fair enough too!
 If you have included a photo in your profile it's only fair the contact should have one as well.
-What I find most amusing are the people that have this photo required statement in their profile, but don't have a photo in their profile! hehehe Go figure? :)
+What I find most amusing are the people that have this photo required statement in their profile, but don't actually have a photo in their profile themselves! hehehe!
+Go figure? :)

 Online dating web sites, as well as other online social communities, are fairly well monitored to detect and remove fake, inappropriate or misleading profiles.
 Although online services do dedicate a lot of time and resources into weeding out undesirables, some do occasionally slip through the security screening process.
 Anyone can be anyone they want to be online and fake photos and photo of models are a common tool used by online dating scammers to lure unsuspecting ladies into their poisonous web of lies, theft and deception.
 Be sure to read my article on Identifying online dating scams, cons and fakes as this will prove invaluable information for your future online dating adventures.